theolivenbaum/resin/README.md

 Resin comes pre-loaded with two vector space configurations: one for [text](https://github.com/kreeben/resin/blob/master/src/Sir.Search/Models/BagOfCharsModel.cs) and [another](https://github.com/kreeben/resin/blob/master/src/Sir.Search/Models/LinearClassifierImageModel.cs) for [MNIST](http://yann.lecun.com/exdb/mnist/) images.
+The former has been tested by validating indices generated from Wikipedia search engine dumps as well as by parsing Common Crawl WAT, WET and WARC files, to determine at which scale Resin may operate in and at what accuracy.
+All of those data sets produce indices capable of sub-second phrase searching.
-The latter is included mostly as an example of how to implement machine-learning techniques for building custom-made search indices.
+The latter is included mostly as an example of how to implement your own prefered machine-learning algorith for building custom-made search indices.
+The error rate of the image classifier is ~5%.

-You may plug in your own models into Resin's read and write pipelines.
+You may plug in your own vector space configurations into Resin's read and write pipelines.
 You do so by implementing IModel<T>.

+Resin stores data as document collections.
+It applies your prefered IModel<T> onto your data when writing and querying.
-Regardless of which model you use the write pipeline produces a traversable index that you may interact with through the Resin web GUI, its read/write `JSON HTTP API`, or programmatically.
+The write pipeline produces a set of indices, one for each document field, that you may interact with by using the Resin web GUI, the Resin read/write JSON HTTP API, or programmatically.

 You may also:
 - build, validate and optimize indices using the command-line tool [Sir.Cmd](https://github.com/kreeben/resin/blob/master/src/Sir.Cmd/README.md)
-- write data by HTTP POST-ing JSON formatted data to the built-in HTTP server write endpoints
 - read efficiently by specifying which fields to return in the JSON result
-- write IModel<T> implementations
-- programatically scan, traverse, perform calculations over and in other ways manipulate your indices.
+- implement messaging formats such as XML (or any other, really) if JSON is not suitable for your use case
+- construct queries that join between fields and even between collections, that you may post to the write endpoint as JSON or create programatically.

 ## Applications